milroyg/wordpress-dfes/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Submenu Trigger option in Mega Menu widget.
 - Fixed: Error while saving Elementor templates after Elementor v3.29.
 - Fixed: Icons from custom icons are not showing in some widgets.
-- Fixed: Security issue in Coutdown widget.
+- Fixed: Security issue in Countdown widget.

 = 4.11.8 =